-Expected Credit Loss Provision - Loans How The Matter Was Addressed in Our Audit
+Expected Credit Loss Provision - Loans

-The Credit Union's gross loans to members balance was \$34,404,000 and expected credit loss provision of \$123,000 as at 30 June 2023.
+The Credit Union's gross loans to members balance was \$34,231,000 and expected credit loss provision of \$109,000 as at 30 June 2024.
 These balances are further discussed in Notes 4 and 9 to the financial statements.

-The Credit Union adopted and applied PBE IPSAS 41 - Financial Instruments with the assistance of an expert within the Credit Union's expected credit loss methodology which required the Credit Union to:
+The Credit Union applies PBE IPSAS 41 - Financial Instruments to calculate their expected credit loss provision.
+This requires the Credit Union to:

-- identify circumstances to the Credit Union that could indicate when there is a significant deterioration in credit quality; - incorporate identified circumstances and forwardlooking macroeconomic information to reflect current or external factors into the credit loss provision.
+- identify relevant circumstances to the Credit Union that could indicate when there is a significant deterioration in credit quality; - incorporate identified circumstances and forward-looking macroeconomic information to reflect current or external factors into the credit loss provision.

-Note 4.2 of the financial statements describes the key assumptions in determining the credit loss provision.
-These disclosures include key judgements and assumptions in relation to the expected credit loss provision and highlights the estimation uncertainty around the provision as at 30 June 2023.
+Note 4.2d of the financial statements describes the key assumptions in determining the credit loss provision.
+These disclosures include key judgements and assumptions in relation to the expected credit loss provision and highlights the estimation uncertainty around the provision as at 30 June 2024.

-As described in note 4.2, the underlying forecasts and assumptions are subject to uncertainties which are often outside the control of the Credit Union.
+As described in note 4.2d, the underlying forecasts and assumptions are subject to uncertainties which are often outside the control of the Credit Union.
 Actual economic conditions are likely to be different from those forecast since anticipated events frequently do not occur as expected.

-We considered this to be a key audit matter based on the materiality of the loans to members balance and the significant estimation required to calculate the expected credit loss provision.
+We considered this to be a key audit matter based on the material size of the loans to members balance and the estimation required to calculate the expected credit loss provision.